Helping Children with Writing at Home

 TIP - be a great role model.
 Show your child that you write for all sorts of reasons.
 Let them see you enjoy writing.
 You can use your first language – this helps your child’s learning, too.

-• Talk about ideas and information they are going to write about.
+• Talk about ideas, new words/vocab and information they are going to write about or are reading about.
 Talk about experiences, diagrams, graphs, pictures, photos, and material that your child is planning to use for school work.
 Discussing the information and main ideas can help their planning for writing and their understanding, too

 • Share the enjoyment of their writing.
 Read and talk about the writing that your child does.
 Give praise for things they have done well to support their learning.

 • Play with words.
-Thinking of interesting words and discussing new ones can help increase the words your child uses when they write
+Thinking of interesting words and discussing new ones can help increase the words your child uses when they write.
+Talk about the meaning of words and linking them to others eg: octopus, octagon, October ( 8 legs, 8 sides, 8 months....prefix oct means?)

 • Share your own writing with your child – lists, planning for family events, or an email.
 You can help them to see that you too use writing for different purposes.